jonhoo/thesis/000-proposal.md

    Important Noria-specific dataflow mechanisms.
 Materializations, dynamic dataflow, SQL-to-dataflow, thread domains, no coordiation.
+   An analysis of consistency issues that can crop up in Noria.
  - **Related Work**

    Existing dataflow systems.
 Differential Dataflow arrangements and